 Keira: Cincinnati Latin course instructor

-...everyday as I continue to learn more and more about the human body and medicine.
+...College of Medicine!
+I apply my knowledge of biology, chemistry, physiology, biochemistry (etc!) everyday as I continue to learn more and more about the human body and medicine.
 This also means I have recent experience with preparing, studying, and taking the MCAT.
 I am excited to meet you!
 I have lots of experience as a tutor of all ages and a variety of subjects, mostly sciences.
-All of my tutoring subjects listed on my profile are classes I took in college and did very well in.
-I tutored...
+All of my tutoring subjects listed on my profile...

 Education & Certification